This post is a part of my year-long quest in 2017 to read only female-authored travel writing. Find out more about it on the project’s main page.

 In fact, very few make major reference to sex: only a small number talk about being hassled by men in bars or other public places, and only two extracts that I recall are dominated by portrayal of misogyny (one reflects on it very compellingly but in such depth that it frankly stops being travel writing).
 Meanwhile one writer disguises herself as a man to visit a holy site, and one extract is written against the background of the author’s pregnancy.
 But elsewhere, it is often easy to forget that the writers are women, and indeed some extracts could probably pass, if anonymous, as writing by men.

 Which brings me to the second misjudgement I found in the book, that of an extract by “Box-car Bertha”, whose life dates are given as “ca. 1900 – ?”.
 She gives us a fast-paced, no-holds-barred account of life among the hobos and outcasts of 1930s USA who live on railcars and in rough back streets.
 Struck by this fresh writing from an unknown writer, I googled her, only to discover that not only was she fictitious but her extract was written by a man, Ben Reitman, in his novel Sister of the Road.
-The two explanations for this extract’s inclusion are both equally extraordinary and disappointing: either the overall theme of female travel writers was knowingly stretched to include this admittedly excellent piece, or the editors were clueless about its fictitious and male-authored nature.
+The two possible explanations for this extract’s inclusion are both equally extraordinary and disappointing: either the overall theme of female travel writers was knowingly stretched to include this admittedly excellent piece, or the editors were clueless about its fictitious and male-authored nature.

 That’s the negatives out of the way.